Motivation to Change

 I have been working with the addictions population since 2012 and helped many people overcome obstacles and find joy in coming into right balance in their lives.
 I have found that our addictions have a lot to teach us about ourselves.
 When we habitually turn toward something - there is a vital lesson in regards to what it is we want.
 There is always a reason to get addicted - and understanding that reason is the key to finding a better substitute.
 The good news is that all the things we take or do to feel a certain way have a healthy nourishing substitute!
-Whatever stage your in of considering a change, I am happy to help support you through this tricky terrain.
-I am on track for a LAC in July of 2019.
+Whatever stage you’re in of considering a change, I am happy to help support you through this tricky terrain.
+I am on track for a LAC in November of 2019.

 According to Jon Kabat-Zinn, “Mindfulness means paying attention in a particular way, on purpose, in the present moment, and non judgmentally.”
 I use this broad term to describe a wide variety of practices designed to get us into this state.
-I have been a student of meditation, yoga, Qi Gong, for the last 20 years.
+I have been a student of meditation, yoga, and Qi Gong, for the last 20 years.
 Although I am a big believer in the impact of these types of practices, as a student of Naropa University I specialized learning to cultivate mindfulness into our lives in more playful and less formal ways.
 I have been collecting a large toolbox of life hacks and skills designed to tailor present embodied awareness to any situation.

 For the last decade and a half I have been a serious student of Jungian Psychology.
 For many, this background offers a certain richness to the lens in which I view my clientele.
 What this means for you is that I am no stranger to the language of dreams, metaphor, and synchronicity.
 Whatever you believe about this kind of terrain - bring me a dream, and I feel confident that what follows will be a wondrous journey of discovery together.